The Merlin Premier League book was then thrown into the sea

 The deal will see the Premier League work with clubs like Beijing Guoan and Shanghai Shenhua to promote and develop the game, while the CSL will support the promotion and marketing of Premier League clubs in China.

-Arsenal and Manchester United have begun battling it out to stay in the Premier League.
+Arsenal and Manchester United have begun battling it out in their Premier League clash.
 A minute's silence was observed at the beginning of the match at Old Trafford to mark Remembrance Sunday.

 Two men, aged 25 and 27, have been arrested after a flare hit a linesman during the Premier League match between Aston Villa and Tottenham Hotspur at Villa Park, West Midlands Police have said.